Post by Aimée Lowry & Bettijo B. Hirschi from PagingSupermom.com

 As soon as guests arrived, we asked them to record their vote (team boy or team girl?) on our chalkboard tally and put on a corresponding Boy or Girl button to reflect their vote.

-One of the highlights of our last Gender Reveal party was a game where guests suggested names for boys or girls and then my husband and I took turns reading the names out loud.
+One of the highlights of our last baby shower was a game where guests suggested names for boys or girls and then my husband and I took turns reading the names out loud.
 We decided to do it again, and like last time, most of the suggestions were pretty funny (Buster T-Rex, anyone?) so everybody got a big kick out of it.

 Then came the BIG moment!
 We did a balloon reveal last time, which was fun and easy, but as soon as Aimée suggested a confetti blast reveal I couldn’t get it out of my mind.
 We gave three people in the crowd striped confetti cannons that had been prepped ahead of time by my brother and his wife.
 The launchers were asked to simultaneously set off their cannons right as we opened our ultrasound envelope.
 Afterwards we wished we’d had them stagger the launches — one after the other rather than at the same time — to make the confetti shower last a bit longer.